megat69/ACPL/README.md

 <seconds>
 Can be an integer value, a float value, or a variable (`int` or `float` only).
 If you use a variable, the syntax is `pause({<variable_type> <variable_name>}).

+## Changelog for 1.0
+### **1.0 is here !**
+- Added a console
+- You can now run files named differently than "code.acpl" through the console
+- Added a "startup.ini" files containing requirements for both console and compiler
+- Added console commands (Watch more in the documentation)

 ## Changelog for 0.8
 - Added the support for randomness in variable creation